granthverma/15-Days-React-Journey/readme.md

 ## Day 3 || Create your own react library and JSX

-1. Create a folder (Customreact) a1.Create two file - index.html and CustomReact.js
+1.Create a folder (Customreact)

+a1.Create two file - index.html and CustomReact.js

-2 Now we talk about index.html
+2.Now we talk about index.html

 ```